Redefining precision medicine.

 01.

-Uncovering powerful insights from complex trial data
+Uncovering powerful insights from complex healthcare data

 02.

-A connected view of lung and heart diseases
+A connected view of disease

 03.

-Purpose-built technology created by world-leading experts in healthcare data
+Purpose-built technology created by world-leading healthcare experts

-Fast, efficient and AI-guided central read image workflows for clinical trials
+• Fast, efficient and AI-guided central read image workflows for clinical trials.

-Ability to generate synthetic study arms
+• Ability to generate synthetic study arms.

-Access to our Key Opinion Leaders network
+• Access to our Key Opinion Leaders network.

-AI-powered quantitative imaging analysis of CT scans including quantification of lung volumes, airways, pulmonary vessels and fibrosis
+• AI-powered quantitative imaging analysis of CT scans including quantification of lung volumes, airways, pulmonary vessels and fibrosis.

 “Push the boundaries of science”